xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 ## INTRODUCTION

-In the last installment, I left you with a  compiler  that  would ALMOST  work,  except  that  we  were  still  limited to  single- character tokens.
+In the last installment, I left you with a  compiler  that  would ALMOST  work,  except  that  we  were  still  limited to single-character tokens.
 The purpose of  this  session is to get rid of that restriction, once and for all.
 This means that we must deal with the concept of the lexical scanner.